hariomCodes/hariomCodes/README.md

 - Hi, I’m Hari Om Tiwari
-- I am skilled in python, javascript and java.
+- I am a fullstack developer with more than 2 years of experience.
-- I am comfortable with React for frontend and Django for backend.
+- I am skilled in python, javascript languages.
-- Also have knowledge in express and angular.
+- I build modern react frontend applications and backend servers using django.
 - 📫 How to reach me: You may drop mail at hariom.codes@gmail.com ...

 <!---